bllanos/201503_direct3d_demo/README.md

 that it makes its way in, it can be changed on Line 292 of d3dclass.cpp (in the call to `D3D11CreateDeviceAndSwapChain()`).

+### Including the DirectX Toolkit

+The DirectX Toolkit may not be included with the project code (and is certainly not in the repository).
+If it is absent, download it from https://directxtk.codeplex.com/ and extract it to the following location: `DirectXTK`.

+Next, build the appropriate version of the toolkit for your platform by opening and building the appropriate Visual Studio solution file in the `DirectXTK` folder.
+Specifically, `DirectXTK_Desktop_2013.sln` and `DirectXTK_Desktop_2012.sln` are the usable files (for Visual Studio 2013 or 2012, respectively).

+The toolkit needs to be built before the rest of the project can be built.

 ### Running a clone of the repository
 _(Hopefully not applicable to any submitted versions of the code)_